 entropy-server is a Windows based

-pipe server that uses a duplex named pipe for distributing random bytes generated by a single SwiftRNG device (
+pipe server that uses a duplex named pipe for distributing random bytes generated by a single AlphaRNG device.

 Entropy Server API operates based on request and response byte streams.
-To request random bytes from the entropy server, the application should fill the 64 bit request with command (CMD) and amount of requested random bytes (REQBYTES).
-The prepared request should be send to the named pipe using Little Endian Byte Order, all 8 request bytes should be sent at once with no delay in between.
-After the request has been sent successfully, the application should immediately receive the requested bytes at once with no delay in between.
+To request data from AlphaRNG device using the entropy server, the application should fill the 64 bit request with command (CMD) and amount of requested data bytes (REQBYTES).
+The prepared request should be sent out to a named pipe using Little Endian Byte Order, all 8 request bytes should be sent at once.

-1: Run communication diagnostics.
+1 - Run communication diagnostics.
 Starting with value 0, each byte in the response will contain an incremented value of the previous byte.
 This command is used to validate the correct communication with the Entropy Server during product development.
+Can request from 1 to 100,000 bytes.